Date Updated: 16.11.2017

 How we Record and Monitor Complaints

-We keep a record of all complaints that are made to us and the steps that we have taken to deal with them.
-This means you can be sure if you make a complaint that the proper procedure has been followed as it has all been documented.
+We retain a record of all complaints that are made to us and the steps that we have taken to deal with them.
+This means you can be sure if you make a complaint that the proper procedure has been followed and it has all been documented.